AgileRL/AgileRL/docs/index.rst

 Evolutionary HPO has been shown to drastically reduce overall training times by automatically converging on optimal hyperparameters, without requiring numerous training runs.
 We are constantly adding more algorithms and features.
 AgileRL already includes state-of-the-art evolvable on-policy, off-policy, offline and multi-agent reinforcement learning algorithms with distributed training.

+Join the AgileRL `Discord server <https://discord.com/invite/eB8HyTA2ux>`_ to ask questions, get help, and learn more about reinforcement learning.

 .. figure:: https://user-images.githubusercontent.com/47857277/236407686-21363eb3-ffcf-419f-b019-0be4ddf1ed4a.gif
    :width: 900px
    :align: center